dcompane/controlm_toolset/misc_tools/emminer/README.md

 DB Client Version=18.0.0.0.0
 ```

+### Security issue (fixed in v2.11)

-3. Some files may be written to /tmp.
-Please check and protect as needed as they may contain confidential information.
+Some files may be written to /tmp.
+Please check and protect as needed as they may contain the password in clear text and other information.